jeffh/describe/README.rst

 Then you can import it::

-  from describe import stub, expect # API from describe import flags        # submodules
+  from describe import Stub, expect # API from describe import flags        # submodules

 .. _pip: http://www.pip-installer.org/en/latest/index.html